-The sedimentology facility at the University of Pittsburgh contains standard laboratory equipment for the routine analysis of lacustrine sediment cores including drying ovens, muffle furnaces, microscopes, centrifuges, water baths, and balances.
+The sedimentology and geochemical laboratories contain standard laboratory equipment for the routine analysis of lacustrine sediment cores including drying ovens, muffle furnaces, microscopes, centrifuges, water baths, and balances.
 The facility includes an automated magnetic susceptibility track and ME2EI sensor as well as a variety of loop sensors.
-Imaging equipment for core feature archival purposes is available and includes a full spectrum light box and camera for gray-scale and color change measurements.
-Facilities are also available for the extraction and isolation of sediment biogenic components including carbonate microfossils, diatoms, pollen, and biomarkers.
+Imaging equipment for core archival purposes is available and includes a full spectrum light box and camera for gray-scale and color change measurements.
+Facilities are also available for the extraction and isolation of sediment biogenic components including carbonate, diatoms, pollen, and biogenic silica.
 The facility includes two 200 square foot cold rooms for sediment core storage and an AMS radiocarbon preparation line dedicated for work on lacustrine samples.

-Field equipment includes an array of lake sediment coring devices (surface corers, square-rod piston corers, UWITEC, and vibrational corers), as well as inflatable boats, kayaks, and white water rafts.
-A 9-cm diameter UWITEC corer with a tripod system was purchased in 2010 that allows recovery of wide diameter piston cores from as much as 150 meters water depth.
-This system has a locking piston and a 2-meter core barrow allowing the collection of multiple drives from the same hole.
+University of Pittsburgh field equipment includes an array of lake sediment coring devices (surface corers, square-rod piston corers, UWITEC and vibrational corers) as well as inflatable Zodiac-style boats and associated motors.
+A 9 mm UWITEC corer with a tripod system was purchased in 2010 that allows recovery of wide diameter piston cores from up to 150 m water depth.
+This proven system allows collection of long cores using repeated drives from the same core site.
 Triton Elics International Edge Tech seismic survey equipment is available for sub-bottom profiling.
 The system is complete with a suite of processing and georeferencing software.
 Water and sediment sampling equipment is also available for limnological analyses including Hydrolab Quanta-G and Mini-Sonde devices.
 Other field equipment includes multiple hand-held GPS instruments and linked depth finders, altimeters, and basic survey equipment.